18

 A related genre of critical overreaching.
 The critic encounters standard elements of comics work – word balloons, square panels, standard layouts – and immediately interprets them as meaningful to the content of the work.

-- Comic by Kate Beaton; see on her site, buy on Amazon
+Comic by Kate Beaton; see on her sitebuy on Amazon

 This is another example of the critic’s own ignorance coming out to play.
-Imagine if a critic wrote (of a prose novel) that “the straightness of the lines of text reflect the narrator’s matter-of-fact perception of the word, and the ordering of the letters from left-to-right functions as a subtle reference to his growing political conservatism as he comes of age over the course of the novel.”
+Imagine if a critic wrote (of a prose novel) that “the straightness of the lines of text reflect the narrator’s matter-of-fact perception of the world, and the ordering of the letters from left-to-right functions as a subtle reference to his growing political conservatism as he comes of age over the course of the novel.”

 This would be silly.
 Likewise, a painting executed on a rectangular canvas is not automatically assumed to be commenting on the nature of the rectangle.
 There are plenty of formalist experimenters in comics (pick up a Chris Ware title and watch him go).
 However, the odds are that the book you’re reading is one of the other 95%, the kind of work that uses standard formal elements as a vehicle for subject matter beyond the borders of the medium itself.
 The form is meant to become invisible, or at least not draw more attention to itself more than is necessary to enjoy and understand the work.